 When I first started making soap, I got into a conversation with a relative who was really interested in making it herself.
-But, she said she had quickly became overwhelmed with all of her research and said it seemed like the supplies would be really expensive.
+But, she said she had quickly become overwhelmed with all of her research and said it seemed like the supplies would be really expensive.

 Well I’m here to tell you, it’s really not!
 I can see how she got overwhelmed, bouncing from recipe to recipe, and tutorial after tutorial.

 But that’s like someone learning how to cook without having even a spoon and having to stock your whole kitchen for 100 recipes!

 So, What supplies do you need to make soap?